phl5678/MyReads/README.md

      - update the book shelf info for one book
    - POST /search with {"query": <query string>} in body.
      - search keywords and return a list of books.
-2. All js codes are passed Prettier/ESLint run.
+2. All js codes are passed Prettier/ESLint run, and type-scripted.